QifengDai/QifengDai/README.md

 ## Hi there 👋

-Hi, I'm Qifeng Dai, a student at HEU.
+Hi, I'm Qifeng Dai, a student at XMU.

 - 🔭 I’m currently working on something cool.
 - 🌱 I’m currently learning Computer Vision and Computer Graphics.